Agent Builder is in beta. Some features are still in development and are subject to change.

 With the UI built, you can now build the blueprint for the new agent.

-The blueprint will have the following logic:
+The blueprint has the following logic:

 4. The Set state block sets the summary state variable to the generated summary so that the Text component in the UI can display it.